The Pushmi-Pullyu of the Sales Conversation

 So if the client is in conversation with you you can usually assume that at some level they are genuinely interested.

 But there’s always some “Pullyu” energy present as well.
 That’s the other head, the part that’s trying to pull them away from that conversation.
 This is the part that says, “I’m not sure I should be engaging in this conversation, because I’m just exploring, and if I have this conversation, then she’s going to think that I want to go ahead and work with her, and it’s going to feel really awkward.
-And what if she starts to become pushy or salesy and makes me uncomfortable?
-I’d better not open up and say too much, because she might use that to manipulate me when she comes to try and close the sale.”
-The Pullyu might also be saying, “I can’t afford to waste any money.
-I can’t afford to waste any time.
-I can’t afford to get this wrong,“.
-And so all the time in a sales conversation, your potential client is leaning in towards you with that part of them that knows that they would like help, and at the same time they are pulling away.
+What if she starts to become pushy or salesy and makes me uncomfortable?
+I’d better not open up and say too much because she might use that to manipulate me when she comes to try and close the sale.”
+The Pullyu might also be saying, “I can’t afford to waste any money – I can’t afford to waste any time – I can’t afford to get this wrong,“.
+And so all the time in a sales conversation, your potential client is leaning in towards you with that part of them that knows that they would like help, and at the same time, pulling away.

 Managing the Pushmi-Pullyu

 The sales conversation itself will satisfy the Pushmi, the part that’s leaning towards you as you guide them through The 7 Steps to Yes! process.
 As long as you follow this process you don’t need to worry too much about the Pushmi.